Jhinthy/Noestit.github.io/docs/codeconventions/tdd-unit-testing.md

 ---
 layout: single
-title: 'TDD unit testing'
+title: "TDD unit testing"
 permalink: /codeconventions/tdd-unit-testing

 sidebar:
   nav: "codeconventions"
 ---

-## Introduction
+## Test Driven Design (TDD) and Unit Testing

 In order maximize testability of our code, we follow these rules and best practices.